THuynh-91/custom_wordle/README.md

 # AI Wordle Duel

-A sophisticated Wordle-style duel game where players can challenge AI solvers, race against them, or watch AI-vs-AI matches.
-Supports variable word lengths from 3 to 7 letters with multiple AI strategies including entropy-based solvers and machine learning policies.
+A sophisticated word-guessing game where you can compete against advanced AI solvers.
+Challenge yourself with variable word lengths and multiple game modes powered by intelligent algorithms.

 ## Features

+### Game Modes
+- **Human Play**: Classic Wordle gameplay - guess the secret word
+- **Challenge AI**: Choose a word and watch the AI try to guess it
+- **Race Mode**: Compete head-to-head against the AI solver
 - **Variable Word Lengths**: Play with 3, 4, 5, 6, or 7-letter words
-- **Multiple Game Modes**:
-  - Custom Challenge: Submit a secret word and watch the AI solve it
-  - Human Play: Classic Wordle gameplay with AI hints
-  - Race Mode: Compete against AI on the same secret word
-  - AI vs AI: Watch different AI strategies compete
-- **Advanced AI Solvers**:
-  - Frequency-based heuristic solver
-  - Entropy/Information-gain solver
-  - Supervised ML policy (trained on expert trajectories)
-  - Optional RL fine-tuned policy
-- **AI Explanation Panel**: See the AI's reasoning, top candidates, and expected information gain
-- **Hard Mode**: Discovered letters must be used in subsequent guesses
+- **Hard Mode**: Use discovered letters in all subsequent guesses

-- **Shareable Challenges**: Generate challenge links with specific seeds or custom secrets
-- **Leaderboards**: Track performance across different word lengths and game modes
+### AI Technology
+- **Entropy-Based Solver**: Uses information theory to maximize guess efficiency
+- **Frequency-Based Solver**: Leverages letter patterns and positional statistics
+- **Real-Time Feedback**: See the AI's reasoning and strategy

+### User Experience
+- Clean, Wordle-inspired interface
+- Dark mode support
+- Keyboard support for quick gameplay
+- Visual feedback with color-coded tiles
+- Scoreboard tracking in Race Mode

 ## Architecture